-|Sean O’Donnell (photo by Cikiri)|
+|Sean O’Donnell (photo by C. Ikiri)

 Long time followers of MayorsManor – especially those who’ve listened to any of my radio interviews – know that when talking about Jonathan Quick, I often make mention of a passing comment Sean O’Donnell made to me in Las Vegas in the fall of 2009.

-To set the stage properly, it’s important to understand that the season before that conversation took place, Quick had split time between Manchester (AHL) and Los Angeles.
+For proper context, it’s important to understand that the season before that conversation took place, Quick had split time between Manchester (AHL) and Los Angeles.
 And the year prior to that, he was in the ECHL.
 So, with only 47 games of big league experience, very little was still known about Quick.

 Yet, O’Donnell told me that he saw big things in Quick’s future, including a Stanley Cup.